Characterizing Pauli Propagation via Operator Complexity: Introduction

-We demonstrate that the Pauli basis decomposition intrinsically curbs the growth of operator support in paradigmatic models.
-For the 1D XY Heisenberg chain, the number of non-zero Pauli coefficients generated from a local $(Z_l)$ grows only quadratically with the number of Trotter steps, i.e., $\order{s^2}$.
+Complementing this general bound, we prove a structure theorem for the paradigmatic 1D XY Heisenberg chain ($J_z = 0$).
+We analytically show that the number of non-zero Pauli coefficients generated from a local operator $Z_l$ scales quadratically with the number of Trotter steps, i.e., $\order{s^2}$.
 This explains the sustained effectiveness of aggressive truncation even at late times and provides a concrete example where operator-complexity-based approaches could outperform those based on state entanglement.
-Furthermore, this conclusion is supported by numerical experiments.

-Numerically, we validate our approach on 1D Heisenberg chain benchmarks relevant to non-equilibrium dynamics.
-In free regimes, our method achieves exact accuracy with a small number of retained Pauli coefficients $K$.
-The computational resources required to maintain a fixed accuracy scale merely linearly with the simulated time, This favorable scaling stems from the slow growth of operator complexity under time evolution, as captured by OSE.
-This contrasts sharply with state-based methods whose memory usage grows exponentially with entanglement.
-In interacting cases, where $J_z \neq 0$, our approach remains competitive with tensor-network time evolution methods.
-These results establish an observable-centric simulation paradigm whose cost is governed by operator complexity rather than entanglement, offering a practical alternative for studying non-equilibrium dynamics in quantum many-body systems.

-Our results connect and extend recent advances in Pauli propagation for quantum circuits to Hamiltonian time evolution of lattice models, providing: (i) a practical algorithm with simple truncations, (ii) entropy-based error guarantees, and (iii) model-specific structure theorems that explain compressibility in local spin systems.
-Our approach establishes an operator-centric alternative to state-based simulators, with cost governed by operator complexity rather than entanglement, offering a practical pathway for studying non-equilibrium dynamics in quantum many-body systems.
+It highlights a regime where operator-complexity-based approaches fundamentally outperform those limited by state entanglement.

+To validate these theoretical insights numerically, we employ an explicit algorithmic realization: the Observable's Back-Propagation Pauli Propagation with a Top-$K$ truncation strategy.
+For convenience, we shorten this approach as OBPPP with Top-$K$ truncation.

+This method retains the $K$ dominant Pauli coefficients at each time step, followed by norm rescaling for stability, directly leveraging the compressibility predicted by our theory.
+We prove that the error incurred by the Top-$K$ truncation strategy decays at a rate controlled by OSE.
+This provides explicit resource prescriptions for choosing a proper $K$ to meet a target accuracy.
+Conceptually, the OSE plays the role dual to the Stabilizer Rényi entropies used for states~\cite{leone2022stabilizer}, formalizing the intuition that observables with low OSE remain highly compressible under Heisenberg evolution.
+An identical implementation has also been independently developed in PauliStrings.jl package~\cite{loizeau2025quantum,Loizeau2025}.

+We benchmark this framework on 1D Heisenberg chains.
+In free regimes ($J_z = 0$), the method achieves high accuracy with a small $K$, consistent with our structure theorem.
+In interacting regimes ($J_z = 0.5$), where OSE grows more rapidly, the method remains competitive with state-of-the-art tensor-network methods (e.g., TDVP), offering a viable alternative when entanglement barriers are prohibitive.
+These numerical results support the central interpretation that OSE quantifies the computational resource required by Pauli-propagation simulations.